fidash/widget-compareflavors/src/doc/index.md

 ## Introduction

-This is the widget for building charts with nvd3
+This is the widget for compare flavors

 ## Settings